php-fig/fig-standards/proposed/event-dispatcher.md

 If passed a Stoppable Event, a Dispatcher

-* MUST call `isPropagationStopped()` on the Event after each Listener has been called.
+* MUST call `isPropagationStopped()` on the Event before each Listener has been called.
 If that method returns `true` it MUST return the Event to the Emitter immediately and MUST NOT call any further Listeners.
+That is, if an Event is passed to the Dispatcher that always returns `true` from `isPropagationStopped()`, zero listeners will be called.

 ### Error handling